Overview

 How to use CBG

 The most common and convenient way to enjoy CBG intake is through CBG oil.
 CBG oils are pure, and they tend to be expensive because they are rare and scarce.
 If you cannot find or purchase a CBD product, you may still be able to enjoy its benefits by using broad-spectrum CBD oils.
 The broad-spectrum ones contain all the other cannabinoids, except THC, found in cannabis plants, and that includes CBG.
-As mentioned above, when cannabinoids are used together, they tend to amplify each other’s effectiveness and reach the entourage effect.
+As previously noted, when cannabinoids are combined, they often enhance each other’s effectiveness, achieving what is known as the entourage effect.

 CBG in Products